mlotti/HplusHW/NtupleAnalysis/src/QCDMeasurement/work/readme.txt

    - The user may use the normalisation coefficients for both QCD and EWK fake taus (default) or just the coefficient for QCD (use parameter --qcdonly; this should be used only for testing purposes)

-5) Combine result from different prongs:
+5) Combine result from different prongs (few seconds):
    - Run steps (2), (3), and (4) for each prong selection (specify as command line parameter in step (2) as indicated)
+   - Then combine the resulting pseudoMulticrab directories with hplusMergeResultDirectories.py inputPseudoMulticrab1 inputPseudoMulticrab2 <...>
+   - The results are stored into the directory pseudoMulticrab_QCDMeasurement_merged_*
-   - Since the pseudo-multicrab is data, it is already normalised to the luminosity of the data and consequently no normalisation information is needed in the pseudo-multicrab directories for the summing of orthogonally selected results
+   - Note that since the pseudo-multicrab is data, it is already normalised to the luminosity of the data and consequently no normalisation information is needed in the pseudo-multicrab directories for the summing of orthogonally selected results (makes life easier in the combination script)
-   - Therefore, the pseudo-multicrab directories for the various prong selections can be summed with the plain vanilla ROOT's hadd
-   - The summing needs to be done with a script that is to be written ...
-   - The results are stored into the directory pseudoMulticrab_QCDMeasurement

 6) From QCD measurement to control plots and limits
    - To check the closure of the QCD measurement, produce the plots with: